This Is Fenty Beauty's Next Launch, According To Instagram

 Advertisement

 Following suit, RiRi later posted an image wearing a rad hot pink.
 The caption?
 "Candy venom."
-Could this be the name of this delightfully vivid lip color?
-It's certainly not one that she's released before — although it does look astonishingly similar to "Gravity," a limited edition lipstick shade Fenty released for the holidays.
+Could this be the name of this delightfully vivid lip colour?
+It's certainly not one that she's released before — although it does look astonishingly similar to "Gravity," a limited edition lipstick shade Fenty released for Christmas.

 Related Video: